Free Consultations In Person or Through Video Chat

 The process takes four to six months to complete, which involves filing paperwork, attending a meeting with a court-appointed bankruptcy trustee and creditors, and having most of your debts discharged (except child support, student loans, and tax debt).

-Are you considering filing for Chapter 7?
-Below, we take an in-depth look at the filing process.
 In general, there are 6 steps when it comes to filing for Chapter 7 bankruptcy:

 When filing for bankruptcy, be sure to include pertinent information about your property, creditors, and any financial transactions you have had over the last 2 years.
 If any additional information is required, the bankruptcy trustee will contact you.
 The bankruptcy trustee is assigned to handle your case by the bankruptcy court.